 The Pittsburgh region gained 9,200 jobs between March 2016 and March 2017, a 0.8 percent increase.
 However, that percentage was well below the benchmark average of 2 percent growth and was the third lowest of all benchmark regions.

-According to the preliminary numbers, in the 12-month period, mining, logging and construction job declined by 8.2 percent (the largest decline among the benchmark regions), manufacturing jobs declined by 3.1 percent (the second-largest decline among the benchmark regions), and retail trade jobs declined by 1.6 percent (also the largest decline among benchmark regions).
+According to the preliminary numbers, in the 12-month period, mining, logging and construction job declined by 6.7 percent (the largest decline among the benchmark regions), manufacturing jobs declined by 2.7 percent (the second-largest decline among the benchmark regions), and retail trade jobs declined by 0.8 percent.

 To view particular sectors, please click on the drop down menu below.

 To view job growth rates over the five-year period, click here.